TheoBinar/PostGraphileTest/README.md

 docker-compose up -d --build
 ```

-This will start backend, frontend and MongoDB.
+This will start backend, frontend and PostgreSQL.